Red Cross Campaign Week May 20-27

 in your district should do all they can to make this work a complete

 success.
-The responsibility for this work is yours
+The responsibility for this work is yours individually so

 far as results are concerned.